sapphirepp/sapphirepp/doc/examples/scattering.md

 ## Implementation {#code}

-To implement the example in @sapphire, we need to create two.
+The implementation of the example in @sapphire is split in two files.
 The first one is the header file `config.h` which implements compile time flags and the physical setup.
-The later one consist of the definition of the initial condition $f_{lms, 0}$ @vfpref{InitialValueFunction}, the scattering frequency $\nu$
+The later one consist of the definition of the initial condition
+$f_{lms, 0}$ (@vfpref{InitialValueFunction}), the scattering frequency $\nu$
-@vfpref{ScatteringFrequency}, the source $S$ "Source", the magnetic field
-$\mathbf{B}$ @vfpref{MagneticField} and the background velocity field
+(@vfpref{ScatteringFrequency}), the source $S$ (@vfpref{Source}), the magnetic field $\mathbf{B}$ (@vfpref{MagneticField}) and the background velocity field
-$\mathbf{u}$ @vfpref{BackgroundVelocityField}.
-The second file is a `.cpp` file that implements the main function.
-The since the physical setup is defined in the `config.h` file, the `main.cpp` will be nearly identical for most use-cases of @sapphire.
-The last file that has to be created is the `Parameter.prm` which defines the run time parameter of @sapphire.
+$\mathbf{u}$ (@vfpref{BackgroundVelocityField}).
+The second file is the `scattering.cpp` file that implements the `main` function.
+The since the physical setup is defined in the `config.h` file, the `main` will be nearly identical for most use-cases of @sapphire.
+Runtime parameter will be defined in a parameter file `parameter.prm`.

-## config.h {#config}
+### config.h {#config}

-We start by going line by line trough the `config.h` file.
-First, we have to make sure that the file is only included onces, and then import some
+We start by going line by line through the `config.h` file.
+First, we have to make sure that the file is only included once, and then import some
 dependencies:

 @snippet{lineno} examples/scattering/config.h Includes

-Everything implemented in @sapphire is part of the namespace Sapphire.
+Everything implemented in @sapphire is part of the namespace @ref Sapphire.

 @snippet{lineno} examples/scattering/config.h Namespace Sapphire

 Often we parametrize the physical setup with some runtime parameter.
-Since it is setup dependent what these parameters are, they have to be specified by the user.
+Since it is set up dependent what these parameters are, they have to be specified by the user.
 The @vfpref{PhysicalProperties} class allows for this.
-It uses the @dealii concept of a @dealref{ParameterHandler}, for more details see ...
+It uses the @dealii concept of a @dealref{ParameterHandler}.

-The @vfpref{PhysicalProperties} class consists of **public** variables for the user defined runtime parameter, a default constructor and tho functions to **delcare** and **parse** the parameter from the parameter file.
-In this example, we have two parameter that we want to specify, the scattering frequency
-$\nu$ and the initial value of the expansion coefficients, $f_{lms,0}$.
+The @vfpref{PhysicalProperties} class consists of **public** variables for the user defined runtime parameter, a default constructor and two functions to **declare** and **parse** the parameter from the parameter file.
+In this example, we have two parameters that we want to specify, the scattering frequency $\nu$ and the initial value of the expansion coefficients,
+$f_{lms,0}$.
 We will call these parameters `nu` and `f0` respectively, assuming all expansion coefficients have the same initial value.

 @snippet{lineno} examples/scattering/config.h Physical prop

+The @ref Sapphire::PhysicalProperties::declare_parameters "declare_parameters()"
-The declare_parameters function is using the @dealref{ParameterHandler} class to delcare parameter in the parameter file.
+function is using the @dealref{ParameterHandler} class to declare parameter in the parameter file.
 We sort all parameter in a subsection "Physical properties".
 In addition, we write a message to the custom @ref Sapphire::Utils::SapphireLogStream "SapphireLogStream" `saplog`.
 The
 @dealref{LogStream::Prefix,classLogStream_1_1Prefix} ensures, that the message is prefixed and only shown, if detailed output is requested.
 The declaration of the parameter is straight forward, using the
 @dealref{ParameterHandler.declare_entry(),classParameterHandler,a6d65f458be69e23a348221cb67fc411d}
 function.
 It takes the name of the parameter, a default value and its type/pattern.
-Additionally, can give a description of the parameter.
+Additionally, one can give a description of the parameter.

 @snippet{lineno} examples/scattering/config.h Declare params

 The parsing of the parameter is equally simple.
 We use the
 @dealref{ParameterHandler.get_double(),classParameterHandler,aeaf3c7846747695b1f327677e3716ec5}
 function to get the value for a previously declared parameter.

+@snippet{lineno} examples/scattering/config.h Parse params

 At the end, we define the runtime parameter as **public** variables of the class, so that subsequent functions have easy access to them.